W3ndige/rootnetsec.github.io/about.md

 ## System Administration
 ### GNU/Linux

 I can sadly (or not) say that I know Linux more than Windows.
-After many years of distro hopping (Ubuntu -> Mint -> Manjaro -> Antergos -> Arch), I've been ablo to learn a lot about it, detecting and repairing issues.
+After many years of distro hopping (Ubuntu -> Mint -> Manjaro -> Antergos -> Arch), I've been able to learn a lot about it, detecting and repairing issues.

 ### Linux Server Configuration